American National University

 American National University, formerly National Business College, is a private for-profit university with multiple campuses in the United States, including Tennessee, Virginia, and Kentucky.

+The American National University brand is made up of two institutions.
+The Virginia institution is the original with history dating back to 1886, when the Kentucky institution joined in 1999.
+Each institution holds their own accreditation from different accrediting bodies.
+They both share the same mission: to provide opportunities for individuals who are seeking to achieve their career goals by offering credential and degree programs through distance education and blended learning.

 History

-The university was founded in 1886 as a business school in Roanoke, Virginia.
-It later expanded to a national business school and developed multiple campuses.
+National Business College was founded in 1886 as a business school in Roanoke, Virginia.
+It later expanded to a national business school and developed multiple campuses, rebranding to American National University in 2013.
+Offers Degrees in Cybersecurity, Business, and Health Sciences.
+National Business College of Kentucky merged in 1999 and was later rebranded to American National University of Kentucky in 2013.

 Academics

 The university offers master's degrees, bachelor's degrees, associate degrees, diploma programs, certificate programs and professional training and certifications.
-It is institutionally accredited by the Distance Education Accrediting Commission (DEAC).
+No ACT/SAT scores are required to be accepted into American National University.

 Campuses

 American National University has campuses in Tennessee, Virginia and Kentucky.